XKNX/xknx/docs/time.md

     localtime=True
 )

-# Sending time to knx bus
+# `sync()` doesn't send a GroupValueRead when localtime is True but sends the current time to KNX bus
 await xknx.devices['TimeTest'].sync()
 ```